 Sound familiar?
 Sometimes it feels like there’s no time at the weekends to enjoy family life because you’re using the whole time to catch up from the week.
 Don’t despair: try a few simple tactics to get stuff done ahead of time so that more of your weekend can be used for fun family time.

 Use Friday to Get Organised If You Can

 Take a bit of time on Friday evenings (even 10 minutes will help) to do all the sorting through schoolbags, lunchboxes etc and get as much prepared for next week as you can.
 This will mean you’re ahead of the game on Sunday – especially useful if you’re prone to the Sunday night blues.

-Also, if you’re working from home on Friday, try booking your grocery delivery that day so you don’t need to spend hours in the supermarket at the weekend.
+Also, if you’re working from home on Friday, try booking a grocery delivery that day so you don’t need to spend hours in the supermarket at the weekend.